 Graduate Faculty Status

-Graduate Faculty status affords the privilege to interact with students as a member of the KS Graduate Faculty.
+Graduate Faculty status affords the privilege to interact with students as a member of the Kent State Graduate Faculty.
 You must obtain Graduate Faculty status to be eligible to teach graduate courses and participate on graduate student committees.
 Please note that Graduate Faculty status is not related to professorial ranking.

 There are two levels of Graduate Faculty status: